aptech/gauss-plot-library/docs/logy_with_inset.md

-# GAUSS LogX plot with inset graph
+# GAUSS LogY plot with inset graph

 ## Description
 This file will generate a graph with a logarithmic y-axis using generated data.
 A number of plot customization options are demonstrated including: